You are here

 DO I NEED TO WEAR A FACE MASK AND AVOID CLOSE CONTACT WITH OTHERS IF I HAVE RECEIVED TWO DOSES OF THE VACCINE?

-Yes, by summer.
+Yes.
 The government has purchased enough vaccine to immunize all Americans.
-The goal is for there to be enough COVID-19 vaccine by May 1 to immunize all adults 16 years and up.
+The goal is for there to be enough COVID-19 vaccine by May 1 to immunize all adults, as well as children 12 years and up.

 HOW LONG WILL PROTECTION LAST FOLLOWING VACCINATION?